Zoo Junction: 19th century

+20th and 21st centuries

-By 1888 the Mantua Junction was at capacity.
-In 1910 the PRR built two duck-under tunnels to allow trains to reach the Connecting Railway without blocking the Main Line and 37th Street Yard.
+In 1910, the PRR built two duck-under tunnels to allow trains to reach the Connecting Railway without blocking the Main Line and 37th Street Yard.
 The eastern 36th Street Tunnel also allowed grade-separated access to the Junction Railroad connecting to the Philadelphia and Reading Railway.
 Today, the tunnel only connects to the Northeast Corridor and is used by SEPTA, while the Junction Railroad now connects to the West Philadelphia Elevated as part of the CSX Harrisburg Subdivision.
-The western tunnel, called the New York-Pittsburgh Subway, allowed trains running from New York to Pittsburgh and west (such as the Broadway Limited) to bypass Broad Street station and a prolonged reverse move; such express trains would only stop in North Philadelphia.
+The western tunnel, called the New York-Pittsburgh Subway, allowed trains running from New York City to Pittsburgh and west to bypass Broad Street station.
+Such express trains only stopped in North Philadelphia.
 In 1935, the interlocking reached its final form in conjunction with electrification and the construction of 30th Street Station and Suburban Station.
 Suburban commuter trains were routed to 30th Street's upper level towards Suburban, while intercity trains ran to the lower level.

 In the crescent-shaped pocket between the junction and the river is the Philadelphia Zoo, which gave the interlocking its name.
 The former Zoological Garden station was located next to the interlocking to serve visitors to the Zoo.